 Join JUSP for UK academic libraries

 JUSP is free to join for all UK higher and further education institutions and research councils.
-We gather data on behalf of libraries, making it quick and easy to measure the usage of electronic journals and books.
-We also welcome applications from Jisc affiliate members.
-Affiliates listed as being below band C get free access to JUSP but those in bands A-C would need to pay - details are available on request.
+We gather data on behalf of libraries, making it quick and easy to measure the usage of electronic journals, books and databases.

 If your organisation is outside of the UK HE and FE sector, contact our JUSPConsult service to find out about our consultancy and advisory services for online content usage data management.

 We welcome all UK higher and further education institutions and research councils to JUSP.
 We recognise that smaller specialist institutions may not take any major deals or may just have one or two, but we collect usage statistics for individual subscribed titles for libraries who do not take a deal and welcome suggestions for publishers to be added to our priority list.

 We recommend that you check the list of participating publishers and our guide to help you decide whether JUSP is right for your institution.
 If you have any queries, please contact email@example.com and we will be happy to discuss these with you.

 Our member libraries benefit from an easy to use tool that fits seamlessly into library workflows and speeds up the process of decision making and reporting.
 Find out more about how some of our users are using JUSP through our use cases and case studies.